By Dr. Paul Jerard, E-RYT 500, YACEP

 Mind Chatter

-Although many of us would like to live in a state of expansive consciousness and bliss, simply calming down the incessant mental chatter that fills most of our minds, most of the time, will bring profound relief to many of us!
+Although many of us would like to live in a state of expansive consciousness and bliss, simply calming down the incessant mental chatter that fills most of our minds will most of the time bring profound relief to many of us!
 This mental relief is not dependent on whether or not we can perform a handstand in the middle of the room or hold Crow Pose for a full minute.
 By introducing your Yoga students to the profound practice of meditation at the end of a class, you will enable them to experience a deep, restorative state of peace and expanded consciousness before reentering their daily lives off the mat.

 Introducing Meditation

 One of the main challenges to introducing and practicing meditation in a Yoga class is often the perceived lack of time.
 If you study Patanjali’s Yoga Sutras, you will know that the ultimate goal of all physical postures and breathing exercises is to prepare the body and mind for meditation.
-A simple way to have enough time for meditation during a class is to create a sequence of asanas, and pranayama exercises completed ten to fifteen minutes before the scheduled end of your class.
-Even a brief period of ten minutes of meditation will give your students a taste of the profound stillness available when their minds settle and their bodies are comfortably at rest.
+A simple way to have enough time for meditation during a class is to create a sequence of asanas and pranayama exercises completed ten to fifteen minutes before the scheduled end of your class.
+Even ten minutes of meditation will give your students a taste of the profound stillness available when their minds settle and their bodies are comfortably at rest.

 Posturing